2017 Iranian presidential election

-Presidential elections were held in Iran on 19 May 2017, the twelfth such election in Iran.
-Local elections were held simultaneously.

-Candidates' registration took place from 11 to 15 April 2017.
+Presidential elections were held in Iran on 19 May 2017 alongside local elections.
+Candidate registration took place from 11 to 15 April 2017.
 Incumbent president Hassan Rouhani was eligible to run for re-election.
-His rivals were the conservatives' top candidate Ebrahim Raisi, the Islamic Coalition Party's Mostafa Mir-Salim and Mostafa Hashemitaba who ran with no partisan support.
+His main rivals were the conservatives' top candidate Ebrahim Raisi, the Islamic Coalition Party's Mostafa Mir-Salim and Mostafa Hashemitaba who was an independent.

 Rouhani was re-elected for a second term.
-According to results announced by the Interior Ministry, Rouhani received 23.5 of 41 million votes counted.
-His closest rival, Ebrahim Raisi, received 15.7 million votes.
-Rouhani was inaugurated on 5 August 2017 taking oath of office for the second time at the Parliament of Iran.
+According to results announced by the Interior Ministry, Rouhani received 59% of the vote, while his closest rival Ebrahim Raisi received 39%.
+Rouhani was re-inaugurated on 5 August 2017 taking the oath of office for the second time at the Parliament of Iran.

 Electoral system

+The president of Iran is elected using the two-round system.
+To win in the first round, a candidate must receive more than 50% of all votes cast (both valid and invalid).

 Eligibility

 Any Iranian citizen above 18 years of age was able to register as a presidential candidate.
 An institution called the Election Monitoring Agency (EMA) and managed by the Guardian Council vets registered candidates and approves a handful to run in the election.
 The Guardian Council does not publicly announce the reason a particular candidate is rejected, although those reasons are explained to each candidate.
-Women who register as candidates have invariably been excluded from standing for election by the Council.
+Women who register as candidates have invariably been excluded from standing for election by the council.